Vehicular pollution: Delhi plans 3rd-party audit of 'Red Light On, Gaadi Off' campaign | Science-Environment

 Vehicular pollution: Delhi plans 3rd-party audit of 'Red Light On, Gaadi Off' campaign

-The Delhi government plans to get an audit of its ambitious Red Light On, Gaadi Off drive conducted by a third party, officials said on Thursday.Under the campaign launched on October 16, 2020, to cut down vehicular pollution in the national capital, drivers are encouraged to switch off their vehicles while waiting for the traffic light to turn green.A proposal for a third-party audit of the drive has been sent to the environment ministers office.
+The Delhi government plans to get conducted a third-party audit of its ambitious Red Light On, Gaadi Off drive, officials said on Thursday.Under the drive launched on October 16, 2020 to cut down vehicular pollution in the national capital, drivers are encouraged to switch off their vehicles while waiting for the traffic light to turn green.A proposal for a third-party audit of the drive has been sent to the Delhi environment ministers office.

 - Country: